 Occasionally our supporters are able to visit Nepal, Jan writes about her visit here.

-We have three key staff in Nepal who are also Christians.
+We have four key staff in Nepal who are also Christians.
 They do a fantastic job meeting, praying with and helping our women.

 Manju is a wonder!
-She is an expert farmer and oversees the market garden at Grace Women’s Home as well as keeping the accounts and providing literacy lessons.
+She is a patient teacher and helps oversee the activities of our women as well as keeping the accounts and providing literacy lessons.
 She is always ready to assist our women and makes herself available to them as much as she can.